 "Reading widely often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds."
 (2014 National Curriculum)

-We timetable daily phonics lessons for any child in Year 3 & 4 who is not fully fluent at reading or has not passed the Phonics Screening Check and this has been a focus for the school following the pandemic.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources – at pace.
+We Little Wandle Rapid Catch Up to support any pupil in KS2 who is not fully fluent at reading or has not passed the Phonics Screening Check and this has been a focus for the school following the pandemic.
+We use the Little Wandle Rapid Catch Up and Fluency assessments to identify the gaps in their phonic knowledge and teach to these using the Rapid Catch Up resources.

 Our reading champions programme support pupils to develop their reading skills further, whether this is a pupil lacking confidence or a confident pupil needing to practise rehearsal and extend their comprehension skills.
 As part of the reading champions programme, children will have an opportunity to discuss and explore unknown vocabulary, group read, read for pleasure, discuss favourite books and authors, and practise and rehearse reading skills.